jrson83/jrson.me/src/posts/2022-12-08_update-on-the-current-inertia.js-state.md

 ---
 title: Update on the current Inertia.js state
-excerpt: The Inertia.js Preact Adapter v0.2.0 is now available on npm!
+excerpt: Updated information on the current state of Inertia.js packages.
 date: 2022-12-08 20:45:00
 draft: false
 tags: